-The Company's Separated Financial Statements as of 31 December 2022 and 2021, have been prepared on an accrual basis of accounting, except for the statement of cash flows.
-The measurement basis is historical cost; however, some financial instruments, associates considered as investment entities, and investment property measured at fair value at the end of each reporting period, the land and buildings component of property, plant and equipment for administrative use is measured at revalued cost every four years as explained in the accounting policies.
+The Company's Separated Financial Statements as of 31 December 2023 and 2022, have been prepared on an accrual basis of accounting, except for the statement of cash flows.
+The measurement basis is historical cost; however, some financial instruments, such as finance assets and liabilities designated at fair value, investment property, and associates considered as investment entities, are measured at fair value at the end of each reporting period, the land and buildings component of property, plant and equipment for administrative use is measured at revalued cost every four years as explained in the accounting policies.
 Historical cost is generally based on the fair value of the consideration given in the exchange of goods and services in the initial measurement.

-The Company must make estimates and assumptions that affect the reported amounts of assets and liabilities, revenue, costs and expenses, and their respective disclosures at the date of the separated financial statements.
+The Company must make estimates and assumptions that affect the reported amounts of assets and liabilities, revenue, costs and expenses, and their respective disclosures at the date of the separated Financial Statements.
 Note 4 provides details of the significant accounting judgments and key sources of estimates used by the Company.